-What Type of Conduct Can Constitute As the Tort of Nuisance?
+What Conduct Can a Person Be Sued For Using the Law of Nuisance?

 Understanding What Constitutes As Tortious Nuisance By Unreasonable Interference In Use or Enjoyment of Property

 The law of nuisance is often classed as falling within the field of tort law; however, some legal academics view nuisance as independent of tort law.
 Regardless, nuisance is historic and has broad applications in law.
 Interestingly, while nuisance may involve wrongdoing, intentional or negligent, as discussed below, nuisance may also arise from conduct that is fully lawful and absent of any illicit conduct or untoward purpose yet results in an unreasonable interference in the use or enjoyment of the property of others.
 As a very flexible tort, nuisance may apply to many situations; and accordingly, the tort of nuisance is frequently relied upon.